kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-scheduler.md

 #### Steps to try the edge scheduler

-open a terminal window and clone the latest kcp-edge source:
+open a terminal window(1) and clone the latest kcp-edge source:
 ```console
 git clone https://github.com/kcp-dev/edge-mc
 ```